-If you are interested in any of the dogs below, please contact the SPA direct, quoting the dog’s name and reference number, you will find these details with each entry.
+If you are interested in any of the dogs below, please contact Marsac SPA directly using this form, quoting the dog’s name and reference number, you will find these details with each entry.

 I am enclosing a couple of pics of my friend Babs and her new yorkie Katie Rose.

 Sheilagh e mailed me a couple of months ago to say did I know anyone for a little old Yorkie girl who had been chucked over the fence at Bergerac Spa, she was found there in the morning.
 She was 10 or 12 and had mammary tumours, sore eyes and a mouth infection due to bad teeth.
 I told Babs about her and after chatting to Sheelagh, she and her mum drove down the next day.